aa18514/Python/netflix_regression/readme.md

 the loss function in this case is taken to be L2 norm (Euclidean length between the predictor and the target) <br> Added support for the multi-processing module to parallelize against different values of K respectively <br>

+### Speeding up compute

+The joblib libarray was used to distribute work amongst multiple cores - in this case the process of finding an optimal weight for each user, and getting the train and test bias and variance for the user.
+This has been tested on 4 cores, but in the future the plan is to move the computation to Amazon AWS with support for upto 32 core (in which case simply distributing work amongst multiple cores won't work and there needs to be some sort of aagglomeration of events.

+I am also tempted to move away from NumPy to TensorFlow, identify potential hotspots and move them to Amazon GPU/FPGA instances.
+I am also tempted to play around with different data types and their affect on the accuracy.

 ### Applying non-linear transformation

 The non-linear transformation is taken to be each genre multiplied with the rest of the genres in the dataset. <br>